 "There are about 300 big and small birds living on the treetops of Thuy Trung Tien temple," said the temple guard.

-Looking down at the ground or on the tree trunk, wherever there is a white spot, there are birds, he added.
+Looking down at the ground or on the tree trunk, wherever there are white spots, there are birds, he added.
 He also said that these birds have been nesting and living here for about 7-8 years, but this is the time when there are the most, because many other species migrate to live here.

-On October 31, Dan Viet reporters recorded images of dozens of birds playing and hopping from branch to branch in the grounds of Thuy Trung Tien Temple.
+On October 31, Dan Viet reporters recorded images of dozens of birds playing and flying from branch to branch in the grounds of Thuy Trung Tien Temple.

 Because there are many tourists visiting and sightseeing at the temple, these birds are also more tame, freely preening their feathers on branches just tens of meters above the ground.